ptascio/TableIt/README.md

 * `has_one_through` - provides the functionality to create an association between two different models and an exisiting association. locates the associated object by going through two `belongs_to` methods.

 ### Using TableIt
-If you would like to use TableIt with my `sample.rb` file or your own database please follow these steps.
+If you would like to use TableIt with my `demo/sample.rb` file or your own database please follow these steps.

 #### Using TableIt With `sample.rb`
 **1.** Clone the repo.